JorgePeniaranda/JorgePeniaranda.github.io/README.md

 ## About The Project
 [![screenshot][product-screenshot]](https://jorgepeniaranda.me)
-Looking for a creative graphic designer?
+<p>Looking for a creative graphic designer?
 Check out my portfolio for unique designs that exceed expectations.
 I prioritize my client's needs and goals to create designs that leave a lasting impression.
-Let's collaborate on your next project and take your design to the next level.
+Let's collaborate on your next project and take your design to the next level.</p>
 <p align="right">(<a href="#readme-top">back to top</a>)</p>